proudmonkey/RESTApiResponseWrapper.Core/VMD.RESTApiResponseWrapper.Core/Readme.txt

 1) Declare the following namespace within Startup.cs

-using VMD.RESTApiResponseWrapper.Core.Extensions;
+using VMD.RESTApiResponseWrapper.Core;

 2) Register the middleware below within the Configure() method of Startup.cs

-  app.UseAPIResponseWrapperMiddleware();
+  app.UseApiResponseAndExceptionWrapper();

+  The default version format is "1.0.0.0".
+If you wish to specify the version for your API, then you can do:

+  app.UseApiResponseAndExceptionWrapper(new ApiResponseOptions { ApiVersion = "2.0" });

-Note: Make sure to register it "before" the MVC middleware
+Note: Make sure to register it "before" the UseRouting() middleware

 3) Done.

+Once you have configured the middleware, you can then start using the Api

 ## Sample Output